Explore the history of the CPSO and medical regulation in Ontario

-Since its founding in 1866, the College of Physicians and Surgeons of Ontario has been ensuring that Ontario is served by some of the most highly qualified medical professionals in the world.
-Though its functions and responsibilities have evolved over the last 150 years, the CPSO continues to fulfill this important role today.
+Since its founding in 1866, the CPSO has been ensuring that Ontario has some of the most highly qualified medical professionals in the world.
+Though its functions and responsibilities have evolved over more than 150 years, the CPSO continues to fulfill this important role today.

-Our archives hold a remarkable trove of stories, documents and photos from the College’s past, which are featured here.
-Please click through the eras below to learn the story of the College and medicine in Ontario from its early beginnings to today!
+Our archives hold a remarkable trove of stories, documents and photos from the CPSO’s past.
+Please click through the eras below to learn our story and the history of medicine in Ontario from its early beginnings to today!

 When Upper Canada was founded in 1791, doctors in the colony were scarce.
 The population was small and scattered, and the few doctors living here were employed by the military.
 Consequently, several early attempts to regulate medicine failed because it simply wasn’t practical to do so.
 Then, in 1818, the Medical Board of Upper Canada was established.
 It periodically met to license individuals having “loyalty, integrity and good morals,” but it had no powers to seek out the many unqualified individuals claiming medical knowledge who began to flood the colony after the American Revolution.
 As Canada grew, it became clear that something more had to be done to protect the public and raise the standards of the profession.